AldieNightStar/ELI.js/README.md

 }

 // Usage
-let ask = new Ask("Do you like icecream?",
+let ask = new Ask("Do you like ice cream?",
 	() => window.alert("Great!"),
 	() => window.alert("Oh well!")
 );